cardano-scaling/hydra/docs/docs/configuration.md

 We provide sample node configurations that will help you get started hosting a Hydra node on virtual machines in the Cloud in the [`sample-node-config/` directory](https://github.com/input-output-hk/hydra/tree/master/sample-node-config/gcp/).
 In particular, this setup contains a [docker-compose.yaml](https://github.com/input-output-hk/hydra/blob/master/sample-node-config/gcp/docker-compose.yaml) specification which gives a good template for configuring cardano-node + hydra-node services.
 It also offers various useful scripts to setup your cluster.

 > Note: This setup is meant to configure your cluster for devnet network.
 If you want to run the node on mainnet check out _Running on Mainnet_ paragraph.

-## Running on Mainnet

-Hydra node is compatible with the mainnet network.
-To choose this network you need to specify `--mainnet` flag for the network id in the hydra-node arguments.
-We publish the hydra scripts on each new release and you can find them on the [release page](https://github.com/input-output-hk/hydra/releases) (look for section _Hydra Scripts_).

-Please be sure to read the [relevant section](/docs/known-issues) section to fully understand the limitations and consequences of running Hydra nodes on mainnet.